Call our TMS Referral & Inquiry Hotline 615-348-8200

 Research reports clinical TMS for depression yields 60% response and 30% remission.
 In our office, we optimize outcomes with clinically proven modalities which gives much higher results than even those reported in the literature by combining TMS with CBT and behavioral activation techniques like those in recent literature (Donse et al 2018).

 Our team wrote the first TMS specific workbook to help fight depression symptoms initially for patients in our offices (Nashville, Brentwood, Franklin).
-We use it with all our patients and recently launched the online version in 2019, to make it available for all clinicians and their patients everywhere, TMSworkbook.com.
+We use it with all our patients and recently launched the online version in 2019, making it available for all clinicians and their patients everywhere, TMSworkbook.com.

 We have been offering TMS as one of many depression treatments since 2011.
 We use our experience to train other clinicians world-wide on the use of TMS for clinical depression as part of the Clinical TMS Society's PULSES workshop We offer consultation to other offices as well.